 Budget, budget, budget

 This has to be the most important advice of all for becoming savvier with your cash – set a budget so that you know in advance how much you’ll be paying out and how much you’ll be putting in each month.
+This mainly includes your groceries where you can get things like a sam’s club coupon to save even more money on your food each month.
 This will allow you to get help early if you know there will be a shortfall.

 Account for day-to-day expenses like rent and food along with occasional or seasonal costs such as the buying of presents for Christmas and birthdays.